Sanday, Orkney: History

 Writing in the early 18th century, the Rev. John Brand described island life thus: "Both Men and Women are fashionable in their cloths, no Men here use Plaids, as they do in our Highlands; In the North Isles of Sanda Westra &c.
 Many of the Countrey People wear a piece of a Skin, as of a Scale, comonly called a Selch, Calf or the lik. for Shoes, which they fasten to their Feet with stringes or thongs of Leather.
 Their Houses are in good order, and well furnished, according to their qualities.
 They generally speak English."

 As part of the agricultural improvement movement of the 19th century the brothers Malcolm and Samuel Laing created a "New Model Farm" near the Loth ferry terminal at the south end of the island.
 They introduced merino sheep, and the ruins of the steam engine house and the red-brick chimney and boiler house are still visible.
 Although such innovations brought increased productivity and were widely copied in Orkney they also impoverished the substantial population of landless cottars who were increasingly marginalised.

-During World War II, the Royal Air Force built a Chain Home radar station at Whale Head near Lop Ness.
+During the Second World War, the Royal Air Force built a Chain Home radar station at Whale Head near Lop Ness.
 This necessitated the building of a large camp at Langamay to house the military personnel, which incorporated a cinema.

 Sanday also once boasted the most northerly passenger railway in the United Kingdom, a privately owned rideable miniature installation near Braeswick, the Sanday Light Railway.

-In June 2009, 54 year old local resident Robert Rose was murdered by residents John Campbell and Stephen Crummack.
-The two men buried Rose’s body in the sand dunes at Sty Wick on the south side of the island, and drove his car to Loth Pier, in an attempt to make residents believe that he left the island on the ferry.
-After investigation, Campbell was found guilty of murder and Crummack was found guilty of culpable homicide, and the pair were sentenced to 16 years and 11 years respectively at the Justiciary Buildings in Glasgow in March 2010.
+In June 2009, 54-year-old local Robert Rose was murdered by residents John Campbell and Stephen Crummack.
+The two men buried Rose's body in the sand dunes at Sty Wick on the south side of the island, and drove his car to Loth Pier, in an attempt to make residents believe that he left the island on the ferry.
+After investigation, Campbell was found guilty of murder and Crummack was found guilty of culpable homicide, and the pair were sentenced to 16 years and 11 years respectively at the Justiciary Buildings, Glasgow, in March 2010.

-Sanday also boasts the northernmost Scotch Whisky Distillery, Kimbland Distillery the worlds first carbon negative whisky distillery.
+The whaling ship Earl of Chatham, the former Royal Navy frigate HMS Hind (1749), was wrecked in the Bay of Lopness off Sanday in March 1788.
+Timbers from the wreck were discovered by villagers from Sanday in 2024, when uncovered by shifting sands.
+Research by Wessex Archeology and Dendrochronicle established the most likely identity of the wreck in 2025.